pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 ## Pycom simcard

-When using the Pycom simcard, you can use the above example to connect to the Vodafone LTE network using `apn=pycom.io`.
-Leaving the band open will allow the modem to scan all bands.
-You can use the Pycom simcard to relay your signal data to pybytes using the [Pybytes API](/pybytes/api/).
+When using the Pycom simcard, you can use the above example to connect to the Vodafone LTE network using `apn=pycom.io` and the correct band.
+Leaving the band open will allow the modem to scan all available bands, which can take very long.
+You can use the Pycom simcard to relay your signal data to Pybytes using the [Pybytes API](/pybytes/api/).
+More information about the Pycom simcard can be found in the [webshop](https://pycom.io/product/vodafone-nb-iot-prepaid-subscription/) and in the [Vodafone simcard FAQ](https://pycom.io/webshop-2/services/cellular-services/faq-for-vodafone-pycoms-nb-iot-services/).
 It is not possible to connect to any other resources on the internet.

 In some regions, you might be successful in creating a connection, but receive the following error when sending signals:

 ```python
 OSError: [Errno 202] EAI_FAIL